-Evidence: a basic understanding of the legal and philosophical principles related to the presentation of evidence in court.
-A comprehensive examination of the rules of evidence, including those designed to protect the accused at trial; the rule against hearsay evidence; the use of expert evidence; the treatment of unreliable evidence; proof and probability theory and questioning of witnesses in court.
+Evidence: a basic understanding of the legal and philosophical principles relating to the presentation of evidence in court.
+The Evidence Acts 1995 (Clth) and (NSW) form the basis of the course.
+A comprehensive examination of the rules of evidence, including those designed to protect the accused at trial; the rule against hearsay evidence, the use of expert evidence; the treatment of unreliable evidence; proof and probability theory and questioning of witnesses in court.